afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_windows10.rst

 #. **Install prerequisite: "Bash on Windows."**

-   * First, follow `these instructions
+   * First, follow the instructions `HERE
      <https://msdn.microsoft.com/en-us/commandline/wsl/install_guide>`_
      to install "Bash on Windows" from Microsoft.
-(Here, in particular, requires admin privileges to go into "developer mode.")
+(This step, in particular, requires having admin privileges to be able to go into "developer mode.")

    * To install ``bash`` and Ubuntu on Windows: in the lower left of the Desktop, click on "Ask me anything" and type::